9 Facts About VA Home Loans Veterans Do Not know

 - All purchase and refinance loan transactions have closing costs

-- Closing costs are loan origination and third party charges both home sellers and buyers needs to pay
+- Closing costs are loan origination and third-party charges both home sellers and buyers need to pay

 - FHA Loans require 3.5% down payment and Fannie/Freddie require 3% to 5% down payment on Conventional Loans